 The policy of new routes practiced by the airport Management encouraged the opening of Barcelona to other destinations.
 Currently, there are 371 air routes that depart from the Catalan capital, with flights to 212 destinations in 62 countries around the world.
 This figure means that international traffic accounts for 73% of its total, with a volume of 38.7 million passengers.

-According to the World Airport Awards, granted by the renowned English consulting firm Skytrax, Barcelona-El Prat occupies the 43rd position of the Best Airports in the World in the 2019 edition; and currently holds the 3rd position of the Best Airports in Southern Europe.
-The Catalan airport was also awarded in 2019 with the prize for the 2nd Best Airport in the category of airports with between 50-60 million passengers.
+According to the World Airport Awards, prizes awarded by the English consulting firm Skytrax, Barcelona-El Prat occupies the 39th position of the Best Airports in the World in the 2021 edition; and currently holds the number 4 of the Best Airports in Southern Europe.
+The Catalan airport was also awarded in 2021 with the prize for the 7th Best Airport in the category of airports with between 10-15 million passengers.

 There are 89 airlines operating out of Barcelona Airport, 70% of which are low-cost airlines.
 Barcelona-El Prat is the headquarters of Vueling and LEVEL airlines, and has consolidated itself as one of the main low-cost airports in Europe in recent years.